-The site is not within an identified mixed-use area, however, it does provide for an increased range of housing choices for 55 and over residents.
+The site is not within an identified mixed-use area, however, it does provide for an increased range of housing choices.

 - ✓ Discourage rezoning of properties that create "friction zones" between adjacent land uses, particularly industrial and residential uses (2.1d)?